manu-07-ela/LAPR2_ISEP/docs/SprintD/US17/US17_ ImportClinicalTests.md

 ### 1.6.
 System Sequence Diagram (SSD)

-*Insert here a SSD depicting the envisioned Actor-System interactions and throughout which data is inputted and outputted to fulfill the requirement.
-All interactions must be numbered.*

 ![US17_SSD](US17_SSD.svg)

 ### 1.7 Other Relevant Remarks

-*Use this section to capture other relevant information that is related with this US such as (i) special requirements ; (ii) data and/or technology variations; (iii) how often this US is held.*

 To facilitate overall analysis, the application should also display statistics and graphs.

 ## 2. OO Analysis